mach3/jqvalid/README.md

 ### Validation form and get result (validateForm)

-Pass HTMLFormElement or selector string to $.Validation.validateForm(), then get result for validation in callback.
+Pass object as below to $.Validation.validateForm(), then get result in callback.
+(This returns $.Deferred object)

-This returns $.Deferred object.
+- HTMLFormElement
+- Selector string
+- jQuery object which has HTMLFormElement

 ```
 myValidation.validateForm("form#my-form")
-.then(function(valid, messages, data){
+.then(function(valid, errors, data){
 	// valid : Boolean (values are all valid or not)
-	// messages : Object (error messages)
+	// errors : Object (error messages)
 	// data : Object (values passed to validate)
 });
 ```